Last updated on .

 Beylik Flour Mill

-The Beylik Flour Mill (Beylik Un Değirmeni) is a ruined building along the main road.
+The Beylik Flour Mill (Beylik Un Değirmeni) is across the street to the north.
 It was founded in 1858 and had 5 floors.
 The building was repaired in 1910 and expanded to increase its capacity.
 There were 24 millstones in its heyday.

 Beylik Flour Mill in Paşalimanı, Ιstanbul, Turkey